Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Kostylin is a physically weak person.

-- Is it possible to limit ourselves to this technique only? (no, there may be a misconception about the hero).
+– Is it possible to limit ourselves to only this technique? (no, there may be a misconception about the hero).

 – The author gave Zhilin and Kostylin “speaking” surnames.

-The surname Zhilin - from the word vein (blood vessels, tendons).
+The surname Zhilin comes from the word vein (blood vessels, tendons).
 Our hero is a wiry man.
-How else can you say?
+How else can you say it?
 (Lean, strong, hardy).

-The surname Kostylin is from the word crutch.
+The surname Kostylin comes from the word crutch.
 What is a crutch?
-(A stick that serves as a support when walking lame or people with sore legs).
+(A stick that serves as a support when walking for lame people or people with sore legs).

 The behavior of the heroes during the attack of the Tatars

 What decision does Zhilin make?
 Read it.
-What is typical for him?
-(Determination, courage, the ability to resist the enemy; he is not one of a timid dozen).
+What is characteristic of him?
+(Decision, courage, ability to resist the enemy; he is not timid).

-- How does Kostylin behave?
+– How is Kostylin behaving?
 Read it.
 What do you think of him?
-(He violated the agreement - not to disperse; behaves like a coward and a traitor).
+(He broke the agreement - not to leave; he behaves like a coward and a traitor).

 In captivity